idia640/presentations/week01/PITCHME.md

 ---
 ## Github

-- Read through "Getting Started" in your journal
-- You will learn:
+- What is GitHub?
-  - How to find your repository
+- Learn how to navigate
-  - How to edit a file in your repo
+- Learn how to use markdown to edit documents
-  - How to upload a file
-  - How to commit
-  - Download/Fork
+- Understand the basics of collaborative version control

 ---
 ## Final Project: Case Study